 Make a commitment to dutifully practice each step until you’re comfortable – give yourself a week for each, but extend it if you need to.
 This may seem like a drastic, over-the-top step, but it will force you to face your fear, making you overcome it.

 After you lose your fear of eye contact, consciously use it in every conversation, no matter how casual.
 You don’t have to stare them down and never look away, just make sure to use your eyes to show you’re listening and giving them your full attention.
 A couple of seconds at a time is all you need.
 You’ll find that they more you engage using your eyes, the bolder and more confident you’ll become.

 #2: Boring Facial Expressions

-Let’s say it’s Friday night, you’re off work and totally psyched – you just found out the position you want is open and you have a chance to apply!
-You come home and, with an animated voice, tell your significant other how this job never opens up, this is a major opportunity for you, and you know just what to do for your presentational interview.
+Let’s say it’s Friday night, you’re off work and totally psyched – you just found out your dream client is looking to hire, and you have a chance to win the gig!
+You come home and, with an animated voice, tell your significant other how this is a major opportunity for you and you know just what to do for your presentation.